The International Trade Blog arrow Free Trade Agreements

 • There is also an HS Mapping tool that allows you to enter the 10-digit HTS number for one country (like the United States) and find the corresponding 10-digit number for another country.
 Because the 10-digit classification numbers are usually different in every country, the HS Mapping tool may display more than one potential corresponding HS number in the second country.
 You can then choose the number that best fits your product.

-• Along with displaying HTS numbers, the HS Classification Wizard displays the default duty rate for the product—an important step, which we’ll discuss more below, in determining if it’s worth using an FTA for your shipment.
+• Along with displaying HTS numbers, the HS Classification Software displays the default duty rate for the product—an important step, which we’ll discuss more below, in determining if it’s worth using an FTA for your shipment.

 How to Find Free Trade Agreement (FTA) Tariff Rates